ChuksJoshuaa/Storefront/README.md

 After this, it is necessary to activate the virtual environment, you can get more information about this [here](https://docs.python.org/3/tutorial/venv.html)

-You can install all the required dependencies by running
+You can install all the required dependencies by running.

 ```
 pip install -r requirements.txt